NP558565/My-freecodecamp-learning-journey/README.md

 /*You can start by working through their self-paced, browser-based full stack JavaScript curriculum.*/

-By working through their curriculum, one we can earn four certifications:
+By working through their curriculum, we can earn four certifications:
 #1.
 Front End Certification
 The first section will teach you the basics of how webpages work and also introduce you to JavaScript programming.